Eschatologue/CM_wiki/docs/character-creation/index.md

     This DnD setting emphasizes character optimization, so it's crucial to seek advice or research how to best allocate your starting stats for your character concept and for its class.
 Properly optimized stats can greatly enhance your gameplay experience and ensure your character excels in their chosen role.

-    While following the meta isn't mandatory, it's important not to mishandle your ability scores.
+    While following the meta isn't mandatory, it's important not to mishandle your Ability Scores.

 ### Starting Level